Cleeng/cleeng-wp-plugin/readme.txt

 * check if $posts is an array

 = 2.2.5 =
-* Fixed "activate account" not
+* fixed "activate account" not working properly
-* Fixed notices when WP_DEBUG is set to true
+* fixed notices when WP_DEBUG is set to true

 = 2.2.4 =
 * subscriptions in PayPal mode